rishabhuke/krishisetu/README.md

 > **Design and Development of a Machine Learning-Based Model for Crop Disease Detection with a Web-Based Interface**
 >
-> B.Tech Final Year Project — Madhav Institute of Technology and Science, Gwalior
+> B.Tech Project — Madhav Institute of Technology and Science, Gwalior

 ---